Do You Need an Authorization to Return to Canada (ARC)?admin2023-07-11T11:51:53-04:00

-If you were deported because of criminal inadmissibility, you will need to apply for Criminal Rehabilitation first.
+If you were deported because of criminal inadmissibility, you would need to apply for Criminal Rehabilitation first.
 You may also need a Temporary Resident Permit to be allowed into Canada.
-So in addition to the ARC you may also require other documents to enter Canada.
+So, in addition to the ARC, you may also require other documents to enter Canada.
 Please contact us for further clarification on this.
 We are here to help you move forward!

 If you are not applying to come to Canada for any reason (for instance, if you plan to visit Canada but do not need a visa to enter), you should submit a separate application for an ARC.
-Usually this happens if you do not have immediate plans to entering Canada.
+Usually, this happens if you do not have immediate plans to enter Canada.
 Just remember all the extensive processing of these applications.